Hyp3r12/PoE2Watch/docs/overview.md

 # Overview

-PoE2Watch is an open-source Discord companion for Path of Exile 2 traders.
+PoE2Watch is a Discord bot for Path of Exile 2 trade pings and sale stats.

-It watches completed sale history, sends Discord notifications when items sell, stores local trade history in SQLite, and turns that history into useful analytics.
+I started it because I kept wondering if anything sold while I was away.
+While it is running on your machine, it checks completed sale history, posts Discord notifications when it finds new sales, and stores a local SQLite history for commands.

 PoE2Watch is polling-based, not truly instant.
 It currently checks every 7 minutes after recent sale activity and every 20 minutes when idle.
 Rate limits or authentication issues can delay checks until the app is healthy again.